Famous/framework/docs/guides/core-concepts.md

 Behaviors describe how the elements in the tree should be displayed.
 More precisely, behaviors are _pure functions triggered by changes in state_.
 They can control anything from size, position and rotation, to [control flow](control-flow.md), content and CSS styling.

 Behavior functions get called every time a state value they are observing gets modified.
-For example, the following behavior function responds to changes in `clickCount` ( an internal state value ), reflecting a new `position` back to a `view` element in its scene ( tree ):
+For example, the following behavior function responds to changes in `clickCount` ( an internal state value ), reflecting a new `position` back to a `#foo` element in its scene ( tree ):

     behaviors:{
-        view: {
+        "#foo": {
             position: function(clickCount) {
                 return Math.sin(clickCount / 1000);
             }